hardcore-sushi/DroidFS/README.md

 You can download DroidFS from [F-Droid](https://f-droid.org/packages/sushi.hardcore.droidfs) or from the "Releases" section in the repo.

-APKs availables here are signed with my PGP key available on keyservers:
+APKs available here are signed with my PGP key available on keyservers:

 `gpg --keyserver hkp://pool.sks-keyservers.net --recv-keys 007F84120107191E` \
 Fingerprint: `BD5621479E7B74D36A405BE8007F84120107191E` \